MohamedAdel5/MohamedAdel5/README.md

 ### Hi there I'm Mohamed Adel👋

-- 📖 Student at faculty of engineering at Cairo university.
+- 📖 Graduated from the faculty of engineering at Cairo university.
 - 💻 Interested in backend development and database design.
 - 💬 You can reach me out @: <br/>
   <a href="https://www.linkedin.com/in/mohamed-adel-973621135/"> <img width="20px" src="https://image.flaticon.com/icons/svg/2111/2111465.svg"/> </a> &nbsp; &nbsp;